Big Beach (company)

-Big Beach is an American independent production company founded in 2004 by Marc Turtletaub and Peter Saraf, based in New York City.
-It is best known for their lower-budget comedy-drama films, including the 2006 film Little Miss Sunshine.
+Big Beach, LLC is an American independent production company founded in 2004 by Marc Turtletaub and Peter Saraf, based in Los Angeles.
+It is best known for their independent comedy-drama films, including the Oscar-winning 2006 film Little Miss Sunshine.

 History

 The company began when Turtletaub and Saraf co-produced the 2005 film Everything Is Illuminated.
 The new company then took over production duties on two films that had been developed by Turtletaub's previous production company, Deep River Studios: Duane Hopwood and Sherrybaby in 2005 and 2006.
+Turtletaub also had been developing Little Miss Sunshine with his former company, which he brought to Big Beach.

-In 2014, Big Beach launched a television division of the company that is headed by Robin Schwartz.
-In 2015, the company opened a Los Angeles-based office that is headquartered next to their subsidiary, Beachside.
+In 2014, Big Beach launched a television division of the company.
+The television division has produced Nuclear Family on HBO and the GLAAD-award-winning Vida, and were the studio for the series Sorry for Your Loss starring Elizabeth Olsen.